Endometriosis Stages

 Your treatment plan should be tailored to your specific needs and symptoms.
 It’s important to work with healthcare providers who understand your symptoms and who take a proactive approach to this condition.

-If you’re struggling with the emotional toll of ongoing pain, counseling will be beneficial.
+If you’re struggling with the emotional toll of ongoing pain, counselling will be beneficial.
 It’s important to talk about how you’re feeling.

 There are support groups where endo sufferers can share their experiences and hear from others who are battling the same condition.